Climate scenario data#

 … and visualize the data before and after bias adjustment.

 The NEX-GDDP-CMIP6 dataset we are going to use has been downscaled to 27830 m resolution by the NASA Climate Analytics Group and is available in two Shared Socio-Economic Pathways (SSP2 and SSP5).
-It is available via Google Earth Engine which makes it subsettable on the server side and the download relatively light-weight.
+It is available via Google Earth Engine which makes it subsettable on the server side and the download files relatively lightweight.

 Show code cell source